States hope for revenue boost with Mega Millions craze - KESQ

 California had amassed over $224 million in sales as of Thursday afternoon for the Mega Millions sequence.
 The estimated amount for education was $89.6 million, according to Carolyn Becker, a California State Lottery spokesperson.

-In fiscal year 2021, California generated about $1.8 billion across all games for public education — though Becker described these funds as “supplemental” given the number of school systems in the country’s most populous state.
+In Fiscal Year 2021, California generated about $1.8 billion across all games for public education — though Becker described these funds as “supplemental” given the amount of school systems in the country’s most populous state.

 “Even though it pales in comparison to a school budget, we hear from school teachers, administrators, et cetera, that every dollar helps,” Becker said, adding that the funds have gone toward teacher salaries, computers and band and gym equipment.